TioPatinhas-cmky/TioPatinhas-cmky/README.md

 - 👋 Hi, I’m @TioPatinhas-cmky
 - 👀 I’m interested in creating websites
-- 🌱 I’m currently learning <a>Html, CSS and JavaScript</a>
+- 🌱 I’m currently learning Html, CSS and JavaScript
 - 📫 How to reach me.
-Discord: Bray#4416
+Discord: Bray#4416 or <a href="https://www.instagram.com/cybbrayan/">Instagram</a>

 <!---
 TioPatinhas-cmky/TioPatinhas-cmky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.